How expansion valve auto AC works

 2) Remove more heat from the gaseous refrigerant to the point where it condenses back into a liquid.

 3) Sub-cool the refrigerant.
-This sub-cooling is an important process because it reduces the temperature of the high-pressure liquid refrigerant closer to its evaporating temperature so it can more easily changes state inside the evaporator.
-Sub-cooling increases the net refrigeration effect of the system.
+This sub-cooling is an important process because it reduces the temperature of the high-pressure liquid refrigerant closer to its evaporating temperature so it can more easily change the state inside the evaporator.
+Sub-cooling increases the system’s net refrigeration effect.

-Carmakers use serpentine/parallel flow and tube and fin style condensers.
-You can measure the efficiency of the condenser by measuring the temperature drop between the inlet and outlet of the condenser.
+Carmakers use serpentine/parallel flow and tube and fin-style condensers.
+The temperature drop between the inlet and outlet of the condenser measures its efficiency.

-In an expansion valve system, you should see a 60°F — 80°F drop for serpentine or parallel flow condenser and a 20°F — 50°F drop for a tube and fin condenser.
-If your readings don’t show that, check for clogged fins, incorrect fan speed or internal blockage.
+In an expansion valve system, you should see a 60°F — 80°F drop for a serpentine or parallel flow condenser and a 20°F — 50°F drop for a tube and fin condenser.
+If your readings don’t show that, check for clogged fins, incorrect fan speed, or internal blockage.

 ©, 2020 Rick Muscoplat